The Miwok People

-A typical Miwok village has been reconstructed that provides present-day descendents of the Miwok and opportunity to preserve their heritage and traditions and share them with present and future generations of Californians.
-Bark houses, a ceremonial roundhouse, acorn granaries, shade ramadas, an Indian game field, and demonstrations of old arts, crafts and games all combine to illustrate the past for present day visitors.
-There is an ongoing commitment by the California Department of Parks and Recreation to cooperate with the local Native Americans in the development of the park.
+A typical Miwok village has been reconstructed which helps the Miwok preserve their heritage and traditions and share them with present and future generations of Californians.
+Bark houses, a ceremonial roundhouse, acorn granaries, shade ramadas, and an Indian game field help illustrate the past to present day visitors.
+California State Parks is committed to stewardship and to continue to work with the tribes to protect and develop the park.

-In the old days, the roundhouse, or hun’ge, was the setting for a variety of social gatherings and ceremonial events.
-Ceremonies were held, for example, to pray, to mourn the dead or to observe special occasions through music and dance.
-In a typical village, this semi-subterranean community center was the largest building in the village and tended to be twenty to fifty feet in diameter.
-The Chaw’se hun’ge is sixty feet across and is one of the largest in California.
+The roundhouse, or hun’ge, remains the setting for a variety of social gatherings and ceremonial events.
+Ceremonies may be held, to pray, to mourn the dead or to observe special occasions through music and dance.
+The hun’ge is sixty feet across and is one of the largest in California.
 Four large beams and center poles support the roof.
-A large hole in the center of the roof allows smoke from the fire pit to escape and also permits observation of the stars.
+A large hole in the center of the roof allows smoke from the fire pit to escape.

-A game field, poscoi a we’a, has also been reconstructed near the roundhouse.
-The game played by the Miwok was very similar to soccer.
-On a field about 110 yards long, players tried to kick or carry a ball to the opposing team’s goal.
-Both men and women played, though the rules were different for each.
-Men could only kick the ball, while women could handle the ball in any manner.
-If a woman held the ball however, a man could pick her up and run for the goal.
+A game field, poscoi a we’a, was reconstructed near the roundhouse.
+The game played is very similar to soccer.
+On a field about 110 yards long, players try to kick or carry a ball to the opposing team’s goal.
+Both men and women play, though the rules are different for each.
+Men can only kick the ball, while women can handle the ball in any manner.
+If a woman holds the ball however, a man can pick her up and run for the goal.

-Like the grinding rock itself, the meadow at Chaw’se is fragile.
-Please stay on the trails and do not pick the wildflowers.
+The grinding rocks are fragile, and the meadow is fragile.
+Please stay on the trails, and please do not pick the wildflowers.

 State law prohibits gathering or removing artifacts.
 Leave objects you discover where you found them and please notify the park staff.